GenesisEducationKyiv/software-engineering-school-5-0-OleksandrBazhyn/docs/adr/0002-technology-stack.md

    - **Express.js**: Chosen for its minimalistic and flexible nature, allowing for quick development of RESTful APIs.
 It has a large ecosystem of middleware and is widely adopted in the Node.js community.

 2. **Database**:
-   - **PostgreSQL**: Selected for its robustness, support for complex queries, and strong community support.
+   - **PostgreSQL**: Selected for its robustness and strong community support.
 It is well-suited for handling relational data, which is essential for managing user subscriptions and weather data.

 3. **ORM**:
    - **Knex.js**: Used as a SQL query builder for Node.js, providing a flexible and powerful way to interact with the PostgreSQL database.
 It allows for migrations and schema management, which is crucial for maintaining the database structure.